When Areeb Kidwai offers advice to other students, it comes from the lessons he learned from his own personal challenges.

 Kidwai also became involved on campus, first with the Muslim Students Association, for which he served as secretary, and then with New Student Orientation.

 “When I was in NSO, I got to see the type of leader I wanted to be, so the next year I became an NSO leader and learned about situational leadership,” he said.

 Kidwai’s hard work paid off when he was named one of COD’s two outstanding graduates in 2020 and was accepted into eight universities.
-While at the University of Minnesota, he participated in an internship at a mental health organization targeted toward Muslims to enhance spiritual and mental wellness.
-He worked on a crisis line, where he heard from people around the world seeking help.
+He transferred to the University of Minnesota, where he participated in an internship at a mental health organization primarily for Muslims to enhance spiritual and mental wellness.
+He worked on a crisis line and spoke with people around the world seeking help.

 “I heard family dynamics much different than my own through the voices of these callers as well as the struggles that come with being in a certain culture or the practices of one,” he said.
 “I was able to not only learn academically about the counseling process but also broaden my horizons of the different perspectives that people view the world in.”

+Having graduated with a bachelor’s degree in Psychology, Kidwai currently works in the University of Minnesota’s Department of Psychiatry as a research coordinator while he prepares applications to clinical psychology programs.
 His goal is to become a psychologist, specifically conducting research on treatment outcomes and pathologic disorders.
-Kidwai then would like to practice the applications of his research in a clinical environment.
+Kidwai then would like to apply his research in a clinical environment.

 He also would like to open a residential school to provide therapy and help young men and women develop healthy habits.